Last updated: April 16, 2014

 Summerville city councilmen put off a proposed texting & driving ordinance in early March, in hopes of seeing a statewide law in 2014.

-Greenville’s proposed ban on handheld wireless device use while driving includes an unusual provision: Judges would have the authority to order cell phones seized and destroyed, the Greenville News reported after the first council vote Jan.
+Greenville’s ban on handheld wireless device use while driving went into effect April 1.
+Fines: $100.
+More than 30 signs went up advising motorists of the change.
+The ordinance includes an unusual provision: Judges would have the authority to order cell phones seized and destroyed, the Greenville News reported after the first council vote Jan.
 27.

 State Sen. Shane Massey heads the subcommittee in which the texting bill SB 416 has been stalled for almost a year.
 He told the Municipal Association of South Carolina on Feb.
 5: “My thinking is that a ban on texting while driving should be a no-brainer.
 I think the question is whether you go beyond that (to a handheld device ban).”
 State Sen. Joel Lourie told the group: “The question is whether we have the fortitude to get (a texting ban) done.”